ASESINOELDIOS/Inverse-Block-Matrix/README.md

 REFERENCES:  https://www.python.org/, https://numba.pydata.org/

-Inverse of block matrix in parallel implementation in python
+Parallel implementation for the Inverse of a block matrix.

 ## Requirements
 The code is written in Python 3.
 The packages needed are numba and numpy.